straup/parallel-flickr/README.DRAFT.md

-By default this functionality is disabled  default because in order to use it you need to ensure that the directory specified in the
+By default this functionality is disabled  default because in order to use it you need to ensure that the directory specified in the `$GLOBALS['cfg']['flickrstatic_path']` config variable is writeable by the web server _or_ you need to run "storagemaster" storage provider, described below.

-$GLOBALS['cfg']['flickrstatic_path'] config variable is writeable by the web server. _Another way to deal with the probem of permissions is just to use Amazon's S3 service to store your photos, described above._
+_Another way to deal with the probem of permissions is just to use Amazon's S3 service to store your photos, described below._

 To enable the PuSH features you'll need to update the following settings in your config file: